mattpassarelli/Capstone-Service-Exchange-App/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 ```
 1) Clone the repo with "git clone https://github.com/mattpassarelli/Capstone-Service-Exchange-App.git"
-2) Install the Expo CLI if it is not alreay with "npm install -g expo-cli"
+2) Install the Expo CLI if it is not already with "npm install -g expo-cli"
 3) cd into Capstone-Service-Exchange
+4) Run "npm install" to grab all the node modules
-4) Run with "npm start"
+5) Run with "npm start"
-5) Connect with your smartphone/tablet or click on "Open in iOS Simulator/Android Emulator" in the Expo tab that opened in your internet browser
+6) Connect with your smartphone/tablet or click on "Open in iOS Simulator/Android Emulator" in the Expo tab that opened in your internet browser
 ```

 ## Deployment